 “Design is integral to our company.
 It is at the forefront of everything we do.
 Understanding what is possible and where to challenge what’s possible is how we create larger-than life experiences.”
 Greg says.
 It’s all about thinking outside the box to create something that truly stands out on the show floor.

 Step Two: Fabrication

-Once your custom trade show booth design is finalized, our expert builders and carpenters translate the renderings into breath-taking physical installations.
-They work with a variety of materials, including wood, metal, glass, and textiles, as well as custom lighting and AV components to create a one-of-a-kind experience.
+Once your custom trade show booth design is finalized, our builders and carpenters translate the 3D renderings into physical installations.
+They work with a variety of materials, including wood, metal, glass, and textiles, as well as custom lighting, technology, and AV components to create a dynamic experience.

 The past few years have been challenging for trade shows, to say the least.
 With roadblocks throughout the supply chain, we’ve found communication is more important than ever.
-We inform and educate our clients on lead times and material shortages and keep them updated throughout the entire custom trade show booth process.
+We do our best to inform our clients on lead times and material shortages and keep them updated throughout the entire custom trade show booth process.